wp-plugins/maga-category-images/maga-category/readme.txt

 <?php endif; ?>`

 == Upgrade Notice ==

+==1.2==

+Addressed several bugfixes regarding the wordpress prefix and some icons that weren't visible.

+The category selection box now features a recursive function to traverse through all the categories at all levels.

 ==1.1==
 Added a table where you can view the images that are assigned to the category and added a cleanup functions that will clean